Before he was killed by police, Hakim Littleton was trying to get out of Detroit.

 The area south of Six is rife with crime and gang activity, a place where Knox-Townes says “you have to stay on your toes because anything can happen” — and part of the reason he left Detroit as an adult.
 But in his view, police were also a threat, racially profiling young Black men and boys because they couldn’t decipher who the real criminals were.
 More than three-fourths of Detroit police officers don’t live in the city and, as such, can have limited knowledge of and sensitivity toward the communities they serve.

 According to Knox-Townes, officers would harass the group, breaking up their street games and confiscating hoops they’d pooled more than $100 to buy.
-They’d ask for their IDs when they were simply walking through their neighborhood and shine flashlights on them when hanging out on a porch.
+They’d ask for their IDs when they were simply walking and shine flashlights on them when hanging out on a porch.

 “They were assholes,” said Knox-Townes.
 “They were aggressive, they would swear at us … they would never treat us like kids.
 At no time were they ever lenient.